 - 60 g Greek yogurt

-- In a large mixing bowl, add the butter, and sugars.60 g unsalted butter, 50 g caster sugar, 15 g brown sugar
+- In a large mixing bowl, add the butter, and sugars.60 g Butter, 50 g Caster sugar, 15 g Light brown sugar

 - Add the milk, egg, yogurt and vanilla.
-Beat together until a smooth batter is formed.1 medium egg, 60 g Greek yogurt, 2 tablespoon skimmed milk, 1 teaspoon vanilla extract
+Beat together until a smooth batter is formed.1 Egg, 60 g Greek yogurt, 2 tablespoon Skimmed milk, 1 teaspoon Vanilla extract

 - In a separate bowl, mix together the flour, baking powder, baking soda, cinnamon, ginger and salt.
-Pour the wet ingredients in to the dry ingredients and mix well.110 g plain flour, 0.5 teaspoon baking powder, 0.5 teaspoon baking soda, 1 teaspoon cinnamon, 1 teaspoon ground ginger, 0.25 teaspoon salt
+Pour the wet ingredients into the dry ingredients and mix well.110 g Plain flour, 0.5 teaspoon Baking powder, 0.5 teaspoon Baking soda, 1 teaspoon Cinnamon, 1 teaspoon Ground ginger, 0.25 teaspoon Sea salt

 - Divide the batter between the cupcake cases.

 - Put in a preheated oven at 200°C/400°F/Gas 6, for 25 minutes.

 - Add some chocolate chips for a ginger and chocolate combination.